rzw2/mlx75027_config/README.md

     python MLX75027_RegisterMap.py

-The mlx75027.csv file contains the registers, there names and the default values.
+The mlx75027.csv file contains the registers, and their names, and default values.

 The test cases can be run in the test folder